TheTalentCat/website/_posts/2020/February/2020-02-24-Logic fails.md

 **First, maybe the common sense is wrong.**

-Like this bear.
+Like the penguin above.
+Or this bear.
 This poor, poor bear.

 ![terriblemistakebear](/assets/img/terriblemistakebear.jpg)